ShubhamMehta99/CSE578-Data-Visualization-Project/README.md

 # CSE578-Data-Visualization-Project

-Click on the link for the application to use: https://affectionate-wiles-514984.netlify.app/
+Click on the link to use the application: https://affectionate-wiles-514984.netlify.app/